wlh18/html-css-1/README.md

 <details>
     <summary>Making an HTML File</summary>

-We can create an HTML file by ending the name of the file with an `.html` extension.
-This will tell our browser and code editors to read the file as HTML.
+HTML files are created by ending the name of a file with an `.html` extension.
+This extension tells browsers and code editors to read the file as HTML.

 >Note: `index.html` is the standard name for a root HTML file since the browser looks for files called `index` by default.
 </details>